Garland Stancil in 2009

 Garland Stancil was born June 6, 1918, and died on Oct.
 24, 2010.

-Garland's children
+Garland's children with Doris Narron |

-Katie Yvonne Stancil Dale
+Katie Yvonne Stancil Dale |

-George Wallace Stancil
+George Wallace Stancil |

-George Garland was born June 6, 1918.
+Garland grew up on a farm with five sisters: Gertrude, Mavis, Vessie, Patsy and Eula and two brothers: Clyde and Carl.
 He and Carl were very close.
-They grew up working on the family farm.
 Garland attended Glendale schools.
 When he was in the sixth grade, he was part of the school program and sang a love song to Robiner Cockrell.

-About 1927 the County encouraged area farmers to take orphan boys.
+About 1927, the County encouraged area farmers to take orphan boys.
 The boys would live with them, go to school and work on the farm.
 Harvey took in Lawrence Smith.
 Lawrence abused Garland and Carl.
 He was very mean and cruel.
 One day Garland and Carl decided to put an end to his meanness.
 They caught him down at the barn and tied him down.
 They had their knives out and were ready to castrate him when their Pa came around the corner and put a stop to this scene.

-When Garland was 8 or 9 Harvey bought him a white goat.
+When Garland was 8 or 9, Harvey bought him a white goat.
 He named him "Bill."
 Harvey made Garland a little cart.
 "Bill" grew until he was more than 100 pounds and had long horns.
 Harvey made a bridle with a bit for "Bill."
 Garland taught Bill to pull the cart.

 Garland had a natural affinity for horses and animals.
 Harvey taught him to drive the mules at a very early age.
 A favorite mule was "Daisy."
 When Garland was very young he plowed with her.
 Carl plowed with "Kate," a headstrong mule who was liable to take off across the field pulling the plow behind.
-Because of this experience and others Carl never liked farm animals.
+Because of this experience and others, Carl never liked farm animals.

 Harvey gave Garland a Holstein steer raised on the farm from a milk cow.
 Garland named him "Boss."
 He was trained using one line.
 Garland planted corn with him.
 He also hauled wood that Harvey and Carl cut.
 Garland was 12 or 13, he rode him down to Mr. James Woodard's store, tied him out front and bought penny candy.
+Harvey sold Boss for $50 to a farmer who needed an animal to farm with.

 Garland liked to plant corn with Alvin's red pony named Diamond.
 Diamond was a cross between a horse and a pony.
 Alvin trained Diamond.
 One day Garland was carrying the borrowed corn hopper while riding Diamond back home.
 Diamond was startled and jumped.
 Garland and hopper fell off.
 Garland then had to carry the hopper and lead Diamond.
 The trip to return the hopper went much better with Garland riding all the way.